 In the following, let $K$ be a number field.
 Then, the $\overline{K}$-gonality is equal to the $\C$-gonality for any embedding $K \hookrightarrow \C$.
 The $K$-gonality of $C$ is sometimes larger than $\overline{K}$-gonality of $C$.
 For $d \geq 1$, the set of rational points of degree $d$ on $C$

 has been studied by several people \cite{Harris-Silverman}, \cite{Debarre-Klassen}, \cite{Frey}.

 \begin{rem} Harris--Silverman proved that the set of rational points of degree $2$ on $C$ is finite if $C$ is neither hyperelliptic nor bielliptic \cite[Corollary 3]{Harris-Silverman}.
-This result is used to prove Le Hung' results \cite[Theorem 1.1]{Le Hung:Thesis} mentioned in Introduction. \end{rem}
+This result is used to prove Le Hung's results \cite[Theorem 1.1]{Le Hung:Thesis} mentioned in the Introduction. \end{rem}

 For general $d \geq 1$, the following result is obtained by Abramovich and Frey; see \cite[Proposition 2]{Frey}.
 As explained in \cite[Section 2.1]{Abramovich:Gonality}, it also follows immediately from \cite[Lemma 1]{Abramovich-Harris}.